 Technically speaking it's an update to last year's Q70R model, so if you have this screen already then (to be honest) this wouldn't be a significant upgrade.

-New for 2020, this LG television is a piece of artwork which will display your fave entertainment with beautiful detail and clarity.
-It's in our third spot, rather than second, just because of the heavy price tag but if you want the latest screen then this is an excellent option.
+Released in 2020, this LG television is a piece of artwork which will display your favorite entertainment with beautiful detail and clarity.
+The only thing that might give you pause is the heavy price tag, but if you want the latest screen, then this is an excellent option.

 The LG GX offers a uniquely minimalist aesthetic, made possible by OLED’s revolutionary panel technology and ultra-thin form factor.
 The TV mounts flush to the wall akin to a piece of art in a gallery meaning it is the ultimate choice for interior design fanatics.